ManageIQ/manageiq-documentation/_includes/configuration.md

 2. Configure the database.

-Configure the {{ site.data.product.title_short }} appliance by using the internal appliance console.
+Configure the appliance by using the internal appliance console.

 ### Accessing the Appliance Console